A SAT-based Approach for Specification, Analysis, and Justification of Reductions between NP-complete Problems: Reductions between -complete Problems using

 \section{Reductions between \np-complete Problems using \ursa}

-Given the components described in Section \ref{sec:solving}, and the reduction components for pairs of problems, we can easily combine them together to get new solvers for \np-complete problems via reductions.
+Given the components described in Section \ref{sec:solving}, and the reduction components for pairs of problems, we can easily combine them to yield new solvers for \np-complete problems via reductions.
 A general scheme is as follows: